dalyndalton/WebCrawler/doc/Plan.md

 - A bug was discovered during implementation where it would never progress past the first depth, this was due to incorrectly marking found links as visited before parsed.
 - Threads created plenty of bugs when they would die early or never quit, this was remedied by only killing a thread when the queue is empty for .3 seconds.

+Testing was performed against the `test_server.py` website, as well as against the general web.
+During testing, we've found that while the bot doesn't hande edge case errors (such as those present in web crawling test websites), the bot runs well on many general websites, which is what it is intended for.
 ## Phase 5: Deployment *(5%)*

 **Deliver:**